puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 ### Referencing integrations in workflows

-Currently, the only way to reference an action in a workflow is by explicitly specifying the Docker image to run.
-As we develop a library API, we intend to supplement (not remove!) this functionality with the ability to simply specify the name of an action in the context of an integration.
+Currently, the only way to reference an image in a workflow is by explicitly specifying a Docker image to run using a registry, repository, and tag.
+As we develop a library API, we intend to supplement (not remove!) this functionality with the ability to simply specify the name of an image in the context of an integration.

-As defined in a workflow file, we propose to add a new property to queries, steps, and triggers named `action`.
+As defined in a workflow file, we propose to add a new property to queries, steps, and triggers named `ref` that can be dereferenced to a repository and tag tuple.
 It is mutually exclusive with `image`.
 It has the following format:

 ```
-<integration-name>[^<channel>]/<action-name>@<action-major-version>[.<integration-version>]
+<integration-name>[^<channel>]/<image-name>@<image-major-version>[.<integration-version>]
 ```

-Note that it is unnecessary to specify what type of action to reference, as that is implied by the location within the workflow file.
+Note that it is unnecessary to specify what type of image to reference, as that is implied by the location within the workflow file.

 For example, to use the latest `issue-create` step compatible with major version